brunoslr/truco-backend/README.md

 ##### Phase 2: Structured Event Definitions (Current)
 1. **Remove IsFold property from CardPlayedEvent** - determine fold by card inspection
-2. **Create TrucoRaiseEvent and FoldEvent classes** with proper structure
+2. **Create TrucoRaiseEvent and SurrenderHandEvent classes** with proper structure
 3. **Update PlayCardRequest handling** to replace card with FOLD card when IsFold=true
-4. **Implement event handlers** for TrucoRaiseEvent and FoldEvent
+4. **Implement event handlers** for TrucoRaiseEvent and SurrenderHandEvent
 5. **Add comprehensive tests** for all button press scenarios

 ##### Phase 3: Event-Driven AI Integration (Next)